KurianUthuppu/Google_Chatbot/README.md

 function onAddToSpace(event) {
   var message = "";

+# The code is very simple and self-explanatory - "Thank you for adding me to a DM <User-Name>" or "Thank you for adding me to <chat-room name> and you said <message>"
+# "and you said <message>" will be displayed in case the user is entering any message upon adding the chatbot to the space
   if (event.space.singleUserBotDm) {
     message = "Thank you for adding me to a DM, " + event.user.displayName + "!";
   } else {